Variable Specific Impulse Magnetoplasma Rocket: Mars in 39 days

-In order to conduct an imagined crewed trip to Mars in 39 days, the VASIMR would require an electrical power level far beyond anything currently possible.
+In order to conduct an imagined crewed trip to Mars in 39 days, the VASIMR would require a very high electrical power level.

 On top of that, any power generation technology will produce waste heat.
-The necessary 200 megawatt reactor "with a power-to-mass density of 1,000 watts per kilogram" (Díaz quote) would require extremely efficient radiators to avoid the need for "football-field sized radiators" (Zubrin quote).
+The necessary 200 megawatt reactor "with a power-to-mass density of 1,000 watts per kilogram" would require extremely efficient radiators to avoid the need for "football-field sized radiators".